Somnid/webrott/part15/maps5.md

 - 155 (19, "TNADOOR")
 - 156 (20, "TNKDOOR")

 33-35 form the "Snake" door which is a 3 part door.
 Unlike Wolfenstien doors can span multiple tiles.
 Same with 154-156 and "TN" (no clue what this stands for) door.
-Doors assets have an interesting iamge setup.
-If you had previously tried to open these in the asset loader, it would have crash on some of them.
+Doors assets have an interesting image setup.
+If you had previously tried to open these in the asset loader, it would have crashed on some of them.
 Each door has 8 frames of animation plus a default.
 The default image is a 64x64 bitmap, the animation frames are ROTT's Doom Image variant (eg they have "holes") so they need to be loaded differently.
 Typically, the animation frames are suffixed A-H and the default has no letter, except for `TRIDOOR` and `RAMDOOR` which are suffixed 1-9 with 1 being the default.
 I added some regexing to the asset loader to account for this but it's pretty annoying, there's no way to be sure what type we have based on the name alone.
 You might even try to be clever and look at the file size since 64x64 bitmaps are always 4096 byes but `SDOOR4A` is exactly that size as well.
 The only real way to know is by reading the whole WAD.
 Doors appear between the marker lumps `DOORSTRT` and `DOORSTOP` and every 9th asset is the default.

 Strangely there are 20 indexed doors but only 11 indicies are used, some map to the same door and indicies 3-7 are simply left out.
 Perhaps a casuality of development.
 For the shareware version this leave us with exactly 6 types of doors.

 This gets pretty complicated to add to the map renderer.
-The first this we need to do is grab all the door textures, and since our tiled images only take a tile map and a list of tiles we nee to lump them together with the walls.
+The first thing we need to do is grab all the door textures, and since our tiled images only take a tile map and a list of tiles we nee to lump them together with the walls.
 However, due to the complex mapping above we need to be able to reduce these down to the indicies 1-6 then we'll then append them to the end of the list and add the offset of the number of wall assets.
 This is important because I think the registered version has more walls and doors.
 So instead of a list we extract a list of entries:

 ```js
 export function extractStaticDoorEntries(wad) {